hackbg/fadroma/crates/fadroma-composability/README.md

 }
 ```

-</td><td>

 This intermediate step trait is necessary to define the `S, A, Q`
 generics, necessary to be able to write the type of `Composable<S, A, Q>`.

+</td><td>

 This is a place where Rust's type system falls slightly short.
-If not for an interface trait, you'd need 3 PhantomData fields
-on every API-aware struct, making it unwieldy to write that
+The alternative to the extra trait would be 3 `PhantomData` fields.

+On an enum they could be hidden away on a never-instantiated variant.
+On a struct, you'd have to init them every time you write the struct.

-struct as a literal.
-As it is, the interface struct can serve
+As it is, the interface struct can make a useful "table of contents"
-as a neat little table of contents.
+for the functionality implemented on each message.

 </td></tr>